BryanLa/get-collab-branch-status/README.md

 # get-collab-branch-status

-This repo contains a Git Bash script and process for listing the review status of all files in a collaboration (aka: collab) branch, allowing a subset of the files to be isolated in a pull request (PR) for review.
-This process can be used by PR reviewers to chunk files for review, allowing the review process to occur on a more granular level rather than all modified files.
-This is especially useful in collab branches where contributors can merge PRs without final review by the PR review team.
-In reality, it could be used to chunk up unreviewed work in any branch though.

-The script runs locally and:

-1. Sets several variables and prompt for verification of their values.
-2. Checks out a fresh copy of the collab branch.
-If it doesn't exist locally yet it will create a copy of it.
-3. Gets a list of the files that have been modified in the collab branch.
+This repo contains a Git Bash script and process for managing pull request (PR) reviews of contributions against a collaboration (aka: collab) branch.

+Changes in collab branches can be difficult for PR reviewers to process, given that contributors can sign-off and merge work without getting final PR review.
+This is especially true as collab branch commits accumulate over time, impacting 10s or 100s of files.
+Although this is more common in collab branches, this script/process can be used to chunk up reviews of large contributions in any branch (whenever a practical limit has been exceeded), before it's merged back into a BASE branch.
+This process preserves all of the original commit history that has occurred in the collab branch.

+The general process includes:

-4. Walks the list of files and pull the latest commit message for each file.
-The filename and commit message are output to the console by default, and can also be directed to a .csv file for analysis.
+1. Using the script to generate the list of collab branch files that have been added, updated, or deleted, including details of the latest commit for each file.
+The list is essentially a diff between the collab branch and one of it's BASE ancestors (ie: release-* or main).
+The commit message is used to filter out files that don't require review, as indicated by a standard prefix such as `REVIEWED: <message>` or similar.
+2. Identifying a subset of files from the generated list for review, as determined by the lack of the commit message prefix.
+3. Marking the subset of files for review by applying a small commit, allowing the files to be included in a review PR against the collab branch.
+4. Reviewing the PR files and applying a final `REVIEWED: <message>` commit to them, then merging them back into the collab branch.

 ## Prerequisites and setup